tkiviniemi/HSL_Citybikes/README.md

   - [ ] Filtering

 - [x] Display all stations in a list

   - [x] Pagination
   - [x] Sorting by columns
   - [ ] Searching

+- [x] Display single station

+  - [x] Total number of journeys starting from the station
+  - [x] Total number of journeys ending at the station
+  - [x] The average distance of a journey starting from the station
+  - [x] The average distance of a journey ending at the station
+  - [ ] Station location on the map
+  - [ ] Top 5 most popular return stations for journeys starting from the station
+  - [ ] Top 5 most popular departure stations for journeys ending at the station
+  - [ ] Ability to filter all the calculations per month